Aizuwakamatsu Castle: History

 The castle site was mostly sold off to private landowners, with only the central portion (23 hectares) kept by the government for use by an Imperial Japanese Army garrison until 1908.
 This area forms the core of the modern National Historic Site.
 With the popularity of the Byakkotai story in pre-war Japan, a movement arose to preserve the site of the castle, and it was made into a public park.
 The National Historic Site status was granted in 1934, although the area still suffered from indignities, such as a velodrome operating in the inner bailey until 1957.
 In 1965, a reconstruction of the tenshu in concrete was completed as a symbol of the city.
 Currently there is a museum inside, and an observation gallery on top with panoramic views of the city.
 A gate was completed at the same time.
 In 1991, a yagura and a connecting corridor were also reconstructed.

-The tea room, named Rinkaku, has been restored and is designated as an Fukushima Prefecture Important Cultural Property.
+The tea room, named Rinkaku, has been restored and is designated as a Fukushima Prefecture Important Cultural Property.
 It is open to the public, and at times tea ceremonies are held there.

 Layout

 The primary layout of the castle consists of an inner bailey and three secondary enclosures to the west, north and east.
 The southern face of the castle was protected by a river.
 The inner bailey is pentagonal, with length of approximately 200 meters, surrounded by deep moats and tall stone walls.
 The area is divided internally by walls and corridors, and the tenshu is in the northwest corner.
 The original tenshu under the Gamō clan was a massive seven-story structure with black walls and gold roof tiles, similar to Toyotomi Hideyoshi's Osaka Castle.
-The tenshu rebuilt by the by Katō clan was smaller and was painted white.
+The tenshu, rebuilt by the Katō clan, was smaller and painted white.
 The secondary enclosures of the castle had clay ramparts, with stonework used in the gate areas.
 In the north and west of the central area were large bastions.

 The total size of the castle area was 600 by 400 meters, but the castle town itself was also guarded by an outer barrier and the river, enclosing a square kilometer.